-Evoenergy complies with earth potential rise requirements by basing its network designs on reference publications32.
+Evoenergy complies with earth potential rise requirements by basing its network designs on reference publications.
 Evoenergy's system is designed to ensure that step and touch voltages arising from earth potential rise are within the allowable limits of Australian Standard AS/NZS 7000.
-Evoenergy inspects the earth connections on its system on a fiveyearly program.
 Evoenergy is developing a set of guides and standards relating to earthing design, construction, and testing.